 A poor mattress can negatively impact your sleeping pattern, as well as your mental and physical health.

-A 2017 survey by Aviva found 16 million UK adults suffer from sleepless nights: 67% struggle with disrupted sleep, while 23% manage no more than five hours per night.
+A 2017 survey on the The importance of a good mattress by Aviva found 16 million UK adults suffer from sleepless nights: 67% struggle with disrupted sleep, while 23% manage no more than five hours per night.
 These figures are very concerning, especially when we consider their affect on cognitive performance.

 Sleeping has a direct impact on our cognitive functions: it helps us to think clearly, remember information, and make important decisions.
 Lack of sleep can make it harder to focus, affecting both performance and productivity; it also reduces creativity, critical thinking and problem solving.